Holle is a retired English and creative writing teacher. She is a professional freelance writer and former dog trainer.

 Whenever the grandkids come to visit, Sparky gets super excited.
 When a grandchild is sick enough not to go to school, he or she often spends the day with me, usually on one of the living room sofas.
 When that happens, we can count on Sparky to spend the entire day snuggling on the couch with the sick kid.

-Like other scent hounds, Basset hounds can become totally mesmerized by an interesting smell.
-If they do so when not on leash, they can easily wander off and possibly get hit by a car, stolen, or ending up in some other type of trouble.
-Also, you’ll never see the Basset Hound on a smartest dogs list.
+Like other scent hounds, Basset Hounds can become totally mesmerized by an interesting smell.
+If they do so when not on leash, they can easily wander off and possibly get hit by a car, stolen, or end up in some other type of trouble.
+Also, you’ll never see the Basset Hound on a "smartest dogs" list.

 Greyhounds are rarely aggressive with humans or with other medium-sized and larger dog breeds.
-As sight hounds, however, they might be tempted to chase cats and very small dogs.
-If you socialize them to such animals early, however, their prey-seeking tendency can often be avoided.
+As sighthounds, however, they might be tempted to chase cats and very small dogs.
+If you socialize them with such animals early, however, their prey-seeking tendency can often be avoided.
 Many retired racing greyhounds are available through Greyhound Rescue organizations.

 I used to breed, train, and hunt with Brittany Spaniels, and ours loved the kids.
-These dogs are medium in size, weighing around 35-40 pounds.
+These dogs are medium in size, weighing around 35 to 40 pounds.
 They’re sensitive and happy dogs that are usually eager to please.
 They’re also natural retrievers, so their exercise requirements can be fulfilled by playing fetch with the kids.
-Most Brittanies are calm and quiet and are not aggressive with other dogs, other animals, or with strangers.
+Most Brittanies are calm and quiet and are not aggressive with other dogs, other animals, or strangers.

 Because these dogs are so sensitive, loud noises and chaotic situations can upset them, and this might lead to nervousness.
 In turn, the stress can lead to destructive behavior.
 If you and your household are usually calm and reasonably quiet, and if your Brittany gets adequate exercise, it can make one of the best dogs you could find.